Pavelh Ndzila

-Pavelh Ndzila (born 12 January 1995) is a Congolese professional footballer who plays as a goalkeeper for Etoile du Congo and siregar legendary di liga dls.
+Pavelh Ndzila (born 12 January 1995) is a Congolese professional footballer who plays as a goalkeeper for APR F.C.. in 2023 he was linked with Rwandan champion APR F.C..

 International career

 At the youth level he was on the squad for the 2011 FIFA U-17 World Cup, although he didn't play.
 He later played in the 2015 African U-20 Championship as well as its qualifiers.

 In January 2014, coach Claude Leroy invited him to be a part of the Congolese national squad for the 2014 African Nations Championship.
 The team was eliminated in the group stages after losing to Ghana, drawing with Libya and defeating Ethiopia.